 When it comes to North Carolina’s thick, humid air, there are a lot of misconceptions floating around about how it affects our air conditioners.
 It’s easy to brush off that sticky feeling as just a part of summer life here, but the truth is that humidity is more than a comfort problem.
 It’s a mechanical one that can have a serious impact on your HVAC system’s health and your wallet.
 Let’s clear the air on a few common myths.

-Myth: Humidity Is Just a Comfort Issue, Not a Mechanical One
+Myth: High Humidity Is Just Uncomfortable, Not Damaging

 Many people think that as long as the air feels cool enough, humidity is just an annoyance.
 In reality, high humidity forces your air conditioner to pull double duty.
 It has to work to lower the temperature and remove all that extra moisture from the air.
 This added workload means your system runs longer and harder, putting significant strain on critical components like the compressor.
 Over time, this can lead to more frequent breakdowns and even shorten your AC’s expected lifespan.
 Regular check-ups through a service maintenance program can help catch this strain before it causes a major failure.